 Red-Tailed Hawk (Male)

-Our male red-tailed hawk came to us as a juvenile in August 2016.
-He is imprinted on humans and cannot hunt for himself in the wild because he never learned.
+Our male red-tailed hawk came to us as a juvenile in August 2016 from a wildlife center in Southern California.
+His history is unknown but he is believed to be an imprint since his behavior was observed to be different from other wild red-tails.
 He quickly learned to fly to our glove for his food, and we have been working towards flight programs with him.
 Red-tails can be seen locally often perched on light poles and signs as you are driving down the road.
 It is the most common raptor in North America with a range from the tundra line all the way to Jamaica.
-Our guy is located at the Springbrook Nature Center.

 Red-Tailed Hawk (Female)

 Our female red-tailed hawk was one-year old when she came to us in April 2016 with head trauma due to a window hit.
-While the rehab facility was able to treat the trauma, she still has some nerve damage that affected her depth perception in her left eye.
-Due to that ocular issue, she is unable to hunt on her own in the wild.
+While the rehab facility was able to treat the trauma, she was left blind in her left eye.
+As a result of these injuries, she is unable to hunt on her own in the wild.
 We’re happy to take her out on education programs though as she is one of our most calm birds.
 If you’ve ever heard a Bald Eagle scream in a movie, that is actually a Red-tail call.
 It is one of the most recognized calls of all raptors.
-She can be found at Springbrook Nature Center when she’s not out at a program.

 Barred Owl (Male)

 This young barred owl was brought to a wildlife rehabilitation center in St. Louis as a nestling due to injuries thought to be from an animal attack.
 Once it was determined that he would not regain full range of motion in his right wing, they deemed him non-releasable to the wild.
 He has since recovered from the wounds with the exception of a permanent wing injury.